EN

 What Is Nisab?

 The nisab value, based on the current worth of gold and silver, determines Zakat eligibility.
 Zakat is due annually if one's wealth exceeds this threshold for a full Islamic lunar year.
-Adjustments are necessary if wealth fluctuates, and Zakat is no longer required if wealth falls below the nisab value.
+Adjustments are necessary if wealth fluctuates, and Zakat is not applicable if wealth falls below the nisab value.

 When Is Zakat Paid?

 Your zakat payment period for the year will start on the date when your wealth first equalled or exceeded the nisab.
 After this, zakat must be calculated and paid once each lunar year has passed, and it will then fall every year thereafter on that date.
 If you are not able to remember this date, then you should make an estimate.
 If this is not possible, you should select a specific Islamic date to adhere to, instead.
-It is not obligatory to pay zakat during Ramadan, but many Muslims prefer to as giving to charity during this time guarantees greater rewards.
+It is not obligatory to pay zakat during Ramadan, but many Muslims prefer to give charity during Ramadan.

 Who Can Receive Zakat?